stanfordnlp/cocoa/craigslistbargain/README.md

 #### 3. Finetune with RL.
 See [finetuning](#rl) in the modular framework.
-We just need to change the agent type to `--agents hybrid hybrid` and the model path to `--model-path checkpoint/seq2seq`.
+We just need to change the the model path to `--model-path checkpoint/seq2seq`.

 ## Chat with the bot
 Chat with the bot in the command line interface: